Beaches on Lake Como? Here are the best

-Are you looking for a beach by Lake Como?
+Are you looking for beaches on Lake Como?
 If you know where to go, it’s not hard to find one.
 As I have already said in this post, for those wanting to spend a day or a holiday working on their tan and in total relax, there are plenty of equipped shores available, but for those in search of freedom and a more close contact with nature, it is also possible to spend the day on one of the characteristic beaches facing Lario’s waters.

 Alas, Lake Como’s morphology doesn’t allow ample shores, but I am truly convinced that’s exactly what makes these small beaches so beautiful, true natural pearls from where you can fully appreciate the beauty of this lake.
 Some of these shores are equipped while some aren’t, to allow everyone to enjoy a dive in the lake in total freedom!

 The beaches on Lake Como: the eastern shore

 Let’s start from the eastern shore: Lecco’s branch.
 A little norther, Abbadia Lariana overlooks the lake, and it’s here you will find the first free beach, fitted with bathing huts, lawn chairs and a cafe.
 The ground is made of white pebbles and allows an easy access to the waters.

 Going on with the list of Lake Como’s beaches and continuing north on the same shore, we find Mandello del Lario, a characteristic village with an adjacent shore equipped with sunbeds.
 I advise this beach especially to young people because it’s possible to dive from its dock, allowing for plenty of fun!

 Leaving Mandello del Lario, after a few kilometers we encounter Lierna and its spectacular white beach, a sort of natural amphitheater, well known for its beauty.
 The panoramic position will surely surprise you.